 Botanical Name: Senecio peregrinus

 Also known as Senecio ‘Hippogriff,’ this succulent produces leaves like little dolphins on spilling long stems.
 Grow this Senecio in bright, indirect light.

 Botanical Name: Schlumbergera x buckleyi

-This epiphytic cactus has fleshy spineless branches segregated into flat leaf-like segments with round marginal marks.
-The bright magenta to pink symmetrical trumpet-shaped blooms has narrow petals emerging from the ends of the stems.
+This epiphytic cactus has fleshy, spineless branches segregated into flat leaf-like segments with round marginal marks.
+The bright magenta to pink symmetrical trumpet-shaped blooms have narrow petals emerging from the ends of the stems.

 Check out the 7 Quick Tips on Taking Care of Your Christmas Cactus here